Libraries

 24. Taking the previous example of the expanding and shrinking circle, it expands once and then shrinks once.
 How would you change that code so that it expands and shrinks continually forever?

-25. Accomplish the results of the previous exercise using only the after function.
+25. Accomplish the results of the previous exercise using only the after

-26. Bind the e key to expand the circle when pressed and the s to shrink the circle when pressed.
+to shrink the circle when pressed.
 Each new key press should cancel any expansion/shrinking that is still happening.

 27. Suppose we have the following code: